What Can You Buy Zero-Waste in Supermarkets?

 Basically, when it came to making salads I was screwed.
 I’m going to be sticking with soups and stews this week it seems.

-There’s more harm from these plastics then there is from the air as well.
-Not only as waste but just by touching our food we’re eating some of the chemicals on the packaging that we really don’t need too.
+There’s more harm from these plastics than there is from the air as well.
+Not only as waste but just by touching our food we’re eating some of the chemicals on the packaging that we really don’t need to.

 But I’m trying to live by the motto of the Five R’s of zero-waste: Refuse, Reduce, Reuse, Recycle and Rot.

-Let me know what you can find zero-waste in supermarkets near you.
+Let me know if you can find zero-waste in supermarkets near you.
 And try zero-waste shopping next time you go to the supermarket.
-A little goes along way.
+A little goes a long way.